 Where the financial asset is neither transferred, nor the entity retains substantially all risks and rewards of ownership of the financial asset, then in that case financial asset is derecognized only if the Company has not retained control of the financial asset.
-Where the Company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.
-In that case, the Company also recognises an associated liability.
+Where the Company retains control of the financial asset, the asset is continued to be recognized only if the company involvement in the financial asset.
+In that case, the Company also recognised to the extent of continuing involvement in the financial asset.
+In that case, the Company also recognised associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.